-The increase in expenditure was highest in environment and transport (included in economic affairs) at around 12% on average, though over 24% in Cohesion countries.
-The increase was less on education and social protection, below 5% in both, but over 12% in the latter in Cohesion countries and 7% in education (see Table 2.
-1).
+The increase in expenditure was highest in environment and transport (included in economic affairs) at around 12% on average, though over 24% in Cohesion

 The rise in public expenditure relative to population in Cohesion countries was more than double that in other countries in all these areas, especially in those where EU funding was most important.
 This rise occurred despite public expenditure declining relative to GDP, reflecting the significant growth in GDP and demonstrating the importance of the latter for the ability of governments to increase spending in key areas for social welfare and economic development.